 Anyone can talk about world change—and what grand talk it is.
 Yet world change doesn’t always happen through moving and shaking.
 In fact, it often takes a subtler form, but one that is equally important.
 I’m talking about the arts.
-For the most influential
+For the most influential creators of culture are, without a doubt, the most impactful changers of culture.

 Throughout much of Western history, Christianity was at the center of cultural influence.
 Christ-centered composers, painters, architects, writers and thinkers set the course of culture, establishing the canon of what we consider the masterwork classics.